KiU-Net: Overcomplete Convolutional Architectures for Biomedical Image and Volumetric Segmentation: Method

 \section{Method}

-In this section, we first discuss the issues with the U-Net family of architectures and motivate why we propose using overcomplete representations.
+In this section, we first discuss the issues with the U-Net/U-Net 3D an its family of architectures and motivate why we propose using overcomplete representations.
 Later, we describe the proposed architectures in detail.